-My midwifery in Alexandria referred me to the George Washington University Hospital for an external cephalic version (ECV) to turn my breech baby “head down.”
+My midwife in Alexandria referred me to the George Washington University Hospital for an external cephalic version (ECV) to turn my breech baby “head down.”
 We arrived early one morning for the outpatient procedure.
 During our three hour stay, the hospital placed us in a large room with multiple curtained-off areas.
 Despite our request to hold off on an IV needle, the nurse inserted a needle “in case we needed it later.”

 After spilling my blood and changing the sheets, we were left under a fetal heart rate and contraction monitor.
-Per their protocol, GW also tested me for my blood type (the answer which was in my midwifery chart) and for COVID-19.
+Per their protocol, GW also tested me for my blood type (the answer was in my midwifery chart) and for COVID-19.
 We did not use any IV fluids, medication, or other inventions.
 The ECV doctor came and successfully performed the ECV (which is done with his hands alone) and then they monitored the baby’s heart rate and contractions for an additional 30 minutes to ensure the baby was okay.

 Two days later, my husband and I were shocked to receive two bills from George Washington University Hospital.
 The first, from the doctor who performed the ECV, was less than $1,000 before insurance and covered the ECV procedure that he performed.